 My mother warned me when I took the job that I would never be the same.
 She said, "You will never want to go back to being a housewife."
 At that time, I didn't think it would change a thing.
 But she was right, it definitely did.
 I had always been in a shell; I'd always been protected.
 But at Boeing I found a freedom and an independence that I had never known.
 After the war I could never go back to playing bridge again, being a club woman and listening to a lot of inanities when I knew there were things you could use your mind for.
 The war changed my life completely.
 I guess you could say, at thirty-one, I finally grew up.

-Teacher: Date: Grade: 12 th Lesson: Women and The Homefront- Service Learning: "Find a Way to Serve"
+Teacher: Date: Grade: 12 th Lesson: Rosie the Riveter-Women's History Month, Service-Learning Project

 Breaking It Down Reading Non-fiction